-If I’m Being Honest.
+If I’m being honest

-If I’m being honest to myself and to those around me, I would be transparent that I am purpose driven.
-Sure I own a business, and that business is a service based franchise company, but my true “why” is that I am here to do my part as a good steward with the power, resources, and influence that I am given.
+I must be honest to myself and to those around me and let it be known that I am purpose driven.
+Sure I own a business, and that business is a service-based franchise company, but my true “why” is that I am here to do my part as a good steward with the power, resources, and influence that I am given.
 More than anything, I genuinely care about the people I steward.
 This stewardship includes my family, my organization, and the community in which my organization operates.
-With that said; is “Saving the World” a part of that equation?
-From my standpoint, the answer is “yes”.
-It’s my social responsibility with the power, resources, and influence given to me through my business.
+With that said, is “saving the world” a part of that equation?
+In my opinion, the answer is “yes.”
+Saving the world is my social responsibility with the power, resources, and influence given to me through my business.

 To put your faith in something that is unseen is a great power.
 It is a demonstration of faith and your relationship with what is unseen.
 What do I mean by this?
 By giving generously in a position of stewardship, there is a return on that action.
 However, it is not quantifiable and therefore it can’t be reported on the balance sheet, per se.
-The true power in this ideology is a liberation.
-The liberation from greed and the need to extract everything that you can take.
+The true power in this ideology is a liberation—a liberation from greed and the need to extract everything that you can take.
 Whether it is accepted or not, that generosity makes its way back around.
 That deposit of generosity is an investment in the future as opposed to an immediate boost of gratification.

 Have you ever thought of a business as a world power?
 Have you ever thought of the power, resources, and influence that a business has within the world in which it operates?